Wolox/tech-guides/frontend/angular/style-guide.md

 #### 2) Decorators instead of properties of the Metadata.

-The Component and Directive decorators have some particularity, they receive configurations in its metadata you could write ans manage more easily in the class.
+The Component and Directive decorators have some particularity, they receive configurations in its metadata you could write and manage them easier in the class.

 ```ts
 @[Component|Directive]({